RohanDaCoder/CommandHandler/README.md

 Follow These Steps.

 1. Open `config.js`.
 2. Add your command name to the `commands` array.
 3. Create a file inside `cmds/` with your command name (e.g., `cmds/ping.js`).
-4. Follow this pattern:
+4. Use This Boilerplate for building a new command:

 ```javascript
 import { config } from '../config.js'